Aketirani/audio-mnist/readme.md

 | `tree_method`   | Tree Method          |

 ### Model Features
-The model relies on various statistical features calculated from both the time-domain and frequency-domain data of the audio samples.
-These features are crucial in training the model to recognize gender-specific patterns in the voice recordings.
+The model uses various statistical features from both time-domain and frequency-domain data of the audio samples.
+These features are crucial for training the model to recognize gender-specific patterns.

 These features include:
 | Feature     | Description        |